 There are 306.4 billion emails sent each day.
 Yep, that’s billion with a ‘b.’
 It’s becoming increasingly difficult to capture your employees’ attention with your corporate emails.
-As an internal communicator, you need to implement new tactics that make your employees excited to receive their organizational news.
+As an internal communicator, you need to implement new tactics that make your employees excited to receive their organizational newsletters.

 The open rate is the percent of employees that have opened your email; it’s one of the easiest KPIs to measure.